uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 // "uwu"
 ```

-Hopefully, this should look somewhat familar to arrays, because arrays **are just a type of object**!
+Hopefully, this should look somewhat familiar to arrays, because arrays **are just a type of object**!

 There is one important note about objects in Javascript.
 The variable that "holds" an object is really just a reference to an object.
 This leads to an issue with "deep copying" or when you have a nested object.